Who pays property transfer tax

 Is an expert opinion needed?

-Today, in the vast majority of real estate transfers, an expert’s report is no longer required to accompany the tax return.
+Today, even before the abolition of the real estate transfer tax, the vast majority of real estate transfers no longer require an expert’s report to be submitted with the tax return.
 In the case of ordinary transfers of flats, houses, cottages or garages for consideration, an expert’s report is not required.
-The tax office compares the agreed purchase price with the normal price, which it determines from price maps or tabulated values depending on the condition of the property.
+The tax office compares the agreed purchase price with the normal price, which is determined by price maps or tabulated values depending on the condition of the property.

-If the buyer is not satisfied with this comparison, he can provide an expert’s report.
-The purchase price will then be compared with 75 % of the price in the expert’s report.
-The tax will again be paid on the higher amount.
-The cost of the expert’s report can also be deducted from the tax base.
-If, for example, the house being bought is in extremely poor condition and needs extensive renovation, it may be more advantageous for the buyer to provide an expert’s report than to have the price compared according to the tables.
+If the buyer was not satisfied with this comparison, he could provide an expert’s report.
+The purchase price was then compared with 75 % of the price in the expert’s report.
+The tax was again paid on the higher amount.
+The cost of the expert’s report could also be deducted from the tax base.
+If, for example, the house being bought was in extremely poor condition and needed extensive renovation, it may have been more advantageous for the buyer to provide an expert’s report than to have the price compared according to the tables.

-Tip: The preparation of a purchase contract entails several pitfalls that can jeopardize or at least slow down the entire transfer.
-Learn what to look out for when determining the purchase price.
+The preparation of the purchase agreement entails several pitfalls that can jeopardize or at least slow down the entire transfer.
+Learn what to look out for when determining the purchase price of a property.

 We prepared this article for the Lidové noviny series “Law & Housing”.
 See also other articles from the series: